Skip to main content

 Your experience of feeling unwell, of sensing a disconnect between how you believe your body should function and how it actually does, is the critical starting point.
 This lived reality, the daily friction of fatigue, cognitive fog, or a body that resists change, is more than a collection of symptoms.

 It is a signal from a complex, deeply interconnected system that is attempting to communicate a state of imbalance.
-When you encounter a workplace presents a standardized health goal ∞ a specific number on a scale, a target blood pressure reading, a required cholesterol level ∞ it can feel as though the language of your body is being ignored in favor of a simplified, universal dialect.
+When you encounter a workplace wellness program that presents a standardized health goal ∞ a specific number on a scale, a target blood pressure reading, a required cholesterol level ∞ it can feel as though the language of your body is being ignored in favor of a simplified, universal dialect.

 The core issue resides in the collision between these standardized metrics and the intricate, personalized nature of your own biology.